 Assignment: Write an essay on a controversial issue.
 Learn more about the issue and take a position on it.
 Present the issue to readers and develop an argument for the purpose of confirming, challenging, or changing your readers’ views on the issue.
 Use at least four academic sources to support your stance.

 When writing your essay, be sure to support your claims with reasons and evidence drawn from your research.
 Citing, understanding, and refuting a counterargument are absolutely essential for an effective position paper.
 Also, be sure to structure your essay to include an interesting introduction, a clear, effective thesis statement that states your position on the topic and forecasts the rest of your paper, welldeveloped body paragraphs that include arguments for your position and refutations of opposing views, and a conclusion.

-- If you need help getting started, reference Ch.
-10 of the Field Guide.
+& If you need help getting started, reference Ch.
+6 of the St. Martin’s Guide.

 Format: Typed, double-spaced, Times New Roman font, 12 point type.
 MLA headings and margins.
 You will need a title, but not a title page.
-For questions on MLA format, reference Chapter 50 in your textbook.
-For specifics on the essay format, see page 524.
+For questions on MLA format, reference Chapter 16 in your textbook.

-Length: 4-6 pages.
+Length: 4-6 pages, plus a Works Cited page.
 No more, no less.
 MLA format only.
 Academic Audience

-- Topic approval is necessary.
+þ Topic approval is necessary.
 Make sure you obtain my approval for your individual argument before you begin this essay.
-Topics that will not be accepted because of scope include religious-based arguments, abortion, euthanasia, death penalty, drug legalization, and lowering the drinking age.
+Topics that will not be accepted because of scope include religious-based arguments, abortion, drug legalization, lowering the drinking age, and why one political candidate would be better suited for office than another.
 Don’t ask.